Creepinator45/GameOfLife/README.md

 This is an implementation of Conway's Game of Life in which cells manage themselves locally as opposed to globally.

+If you don't know what Conway's Game of Life is, here's the [wiki](https://conwaylife.com/wiki/Conway%27s_Game_of_Life).

 ## Instructions

 Just run main.py to simulate the GameOfLife, you may need to have python installed.